- Sensor detecting cooking vapors from another room

 - Sensor contaminated with dust giving false readings

-- HVAC vent blowing particles past sensor
+- HVAC vent blowing particles past the sensor

 - Sensor sensitivity set too high